Yoruba people: Group identity

 Yoruba people have a sense of group identity based on shared cultural concepts, beliefs and practices.
 Prominent among these is the tracing of the Yoruba body through dynastic migrations to roots in Ile-Ife, an ancient city in the forested heart of central Yorubaland and its acceptance as the spiritual nucleus of Yoruba existence.
 Following this linkage to the ancient city of Ife is the acknowledgement of an historic crowned king, Oduduwa, who is considered the 'father' of the Yoruba people.
 According to Ife's own account, Ife was predated by a confederacy of 13 semi-autonomous communities led by Obatala and based around a swampy depression surrounded by seven hills.
 Oduduwa was born in the hilltop community of Oke Ora and was an outsider of the politics of the valley.
 He revolutionized the confederacy, creating Ife west of Oke Ora.

-Cultural markers which unite the Yoruba people include theit spiritual concepts and chief divinities (Orisha), that have achieved pan-Yoruba statuses.
+Cultural markers which unite the Yoruba people include their spiritual concepts and chief divinities (Orisha), that have achieved pan-Yoruba statuses.
 These divinities are venerated as embodiments of natural forces and divine power.
 They are also the mediators between the common people and Olodumare, God.
 They include some now well-known divinities such as Obatala, Ogun, Orunmila, Osun, Eshu, Olokun, Yemoja, Osanyin, and Shango, among others.
 These are now recognizable in the New World as divinities brought across the Atlantic by people of Yoruba descent.
 There in their new ex-situ environment, they serve as a mechanism of maintaining group identity, as well as a powerful connection to the Yoruba homeland among people of Yoruba descent and others.
 Examples of such new world practices are Santeria, Candomble, Umbanda, Kélé and Trinidad Orisha, which are not only religious societies, but also actual ethnic communities for those who sought to maintain their unique heritages over time, although anyone could join as long as they became immersed in the Yoruba worldview.